The Starbucks menu is expansive and can be confusing for those who have never visited before.

 - Espresso shots

-- Flat whites: Espresso with milk and a very thin layer of foam.
-You can find an explanation here if you want to learn more about the differences between a flat white and a cappuccino.
+- Flat whites.
+Espresso with milk and a very thin layer of foam.
+For more information on the differences between a flat white and a cappuccino, you can find an explanation here.

-Different drinks are available in each category, which you can find on the Starbucks website.
+Different drinks are available in each category, which can be found on the Starbucks website.

 Hot teas